Xilinx/wireless-xorif/src/libxorif/README.md

     * The `pylibxorif.py` module can be found in the current directory, and it is also installed as part of the PetaLinux build, and can be found in the `/usr/share/xorif` directory
     * The Python bindings use CFFI and can be used directly, or in conjunction with other libraries such as Pyro4 which allows remote procedure calls to Python objects
     * The Pyro4 and CFFI libraries are included as part of the Petalinux build, or can be installed manually with `pip install`
     * The Python bindings are provided for "ease of use".
-The Phython API is largely the same as the C API, but more "Pythonic", e.g. allowing "dicts" to be passed in rather than pointers to structures.
+The Python API is largely the same as the C API, but more "Pythonic", e.g. allowing "dicts" to be passed in rather than pointers to structures.

 ## Usage